 Qualify for enhanced reimbursement from Medicare and Medicaid*, as well as other benefits

 Provide comprehensive services (either on-site or by arrangement with another provider), including:

 Preventive health services

 Have a governing board of directors

 *Certain tribal organizations and FQHC Look-Alikes (organizations that meet PHS Section 330 eligibility requirements, but do not receive grant funding) also may receive special Medicare and Medicaid reimbursement.

 DO YOU WANT TO BECOME AN FQHC OR PARTNER WITH ONE?

-FQHC Germane works with many types of organizations, including Primary Care Associations, Hospital Systems, Behavioral Health Centers, Medical Practices, Academic Institutions, and Not-For-Profit Community Organizations.
+PETTIGREW FQHC works with many types of organizations, including Primary Care Associations, Hospital Systems, Behavioral Health Centers, Medical Practices, Academic Institutions, and Not-For-Profit Community Organizations.

 OUR AREAS OF EXPERTISE INCLUDE:

 Integrated primary care/behavioral health